PTSD and the Disability Tax Credit Canada 2026

 Veterans, police officers, paramedics, firefighters, and corrections workers are among those most commonly diagnosed with occupational PTSD.
 For these individuals:

-- Medical retirement records showing inability to continue employment due to PTSD are highly persuasive
+• Medical retirement records showing inability to continue employment due to PTSD may help document functional impact

 Key Documentation for PTSD DTC